mrettl/conforce/doc/source/index.rst

 Conforce computes nodal configurational (or material) forces from the displacement, stress, and energy density fields for finite elements.
 It is implemented as a Python 3 package and as an Abaqus plug-in.
 The implementation is based on the paper "On material forces and finite element discretizations" by Mueller [1]_.
-Configurational forces correspond to the change in energy density when some geometry measure is changed.
+Configurational forces correspond to the change in the energy density when some geometry measure is changed.
-Common application of configurational forces is in fracture mechanics, where they can be used to obtain the energy release rate of cracks.
+A common application of configurational forces is in fracture mechanics, where they can be used to obtain the energy release rate of cracks.

 How to read the documentation